mateuszklusowski/currency-exchange/README.md

+# Overview
+Script to automate the conversion of currency values and their storage on amazon s3.

+Data are taken from the official api from the nbp.

+The data entered are processed with requests, resulting in data from the available day (except weekends).

+Datas are stored to the databade, converted to json file and pushed to the cloud.

+If exchange already exists, script does not make request but get data from database.

+**json file example:** *{exchanged_date}, {currency_to_exchange}-{currency_to_exchange_for}.json*
 # How run script
 First, clone the project
 ```bash
   git clone https://github.com/mateuszklusowski/currency-exchange.git
 ```
 Go to the project directory
 ```bash
   cd currency-exchange
 ```
 Install dependencies
 ```bash
   docker-compose build
 ```
 Run script
 ```bash
   docker-compose run --rm app sh -c "python main.py"